Density Current Baffles (Stamford Baffles)

 By redirecting density current flows back to the center of the tank, Enduro Density Current Baffles allow flows to decelerate away from the effluent stream and redeposit suspended solids back onto the sludge blanket where they belong.
 Studies demonstrate Density Current Baffles can reduce total suspended solids (TSS) by nearly 40% or more in some cases.
 This is best achieved by:

-1. Mounting baffle below effluent launder, weir and scum baffle.
+1. Mounting baffle below effluent launder, weir, and scum baffle.

-- Inboard launders: If vertical clearance between baffle bottom and top of sludge blanket is two feet or more, mount baffle on tank wall below launder without obstructing vents.
+- Inboard launders: If the vertical clearance between baffle bottom and top of sludge blanket is two feet or more, mount baffle on tank wall below launder without obstructing vents.
 If vertical clearance is less than two feet, mount baffle to lower inboard corner of launder trough.
 For this condition, calculating horizontal projection and baffle size should also include the launder width.
-Minimum size should be 24” diagonally.
+The minimum size should be 24” diagonally.